 Lets Get Started Working Up Your Perfect Customer Profile….

 As you go though it, I will try to give you a quick overview of each section and item.
-That said, it is A LOT of info and if you need some help, please check out our Small Business Marketing Consults where we will walk through it with you!
+That said, it is A LOT of info and if you need some help, please check out my “work with me page“!

 2. Selling – what you are trying to promote